monoscope-tech/apitoolkit-landing/blog/api-logs-and-metrics/index.md

 Response time is a metric that measures how long it takes for an API to process a request and return a response.
 It is also known as latency.

 ![Latency distribution card](./api-latency.png)
-Image source: Latency distribution on APIToolkit
+Image source: Latency distribution on monoscope

 Response time is one of the most important indicators of API performance, as it directly affects the user experience and satisfaction.
 Users and clients expect APIs to respond quickly and consistently without causing delays or timeouts.

 ### Measuring and interpreting response time

 To measure response time, developers and operators need to use a [monitoring tool](https://monoscope.tech/blog/best-api-monitoring-and-observability-tools/) or service that can track and record the duration of each request and response processed by an API.
-For example, [APIToolkit](https://monoscope.tech/) is a core API monitoring tool, a solution that monitors and analyzes the performance of an application and its components, including APIs, databases, servers, etc.
+For example, [monoscope](https://monoscope.tech/) is a core API monitoring tool, a solution that monitors and analyzes the performance of an application and its components, including APIs, databases, servers, etc.

 To interpret response time, developers and operators need to use a that can visualize and summarize the response time data collected by the monitoring tool or service.
 For example, some common ways to visualize and summarize response time are: